 Any other reports released by the Commission can also be accessed on the Reports and publications section of the Commission’s website.

-For any other enquiries in relation to statistics on the Commission please contact the Media and Communications Team.
+Any other enquiries in relation to statistics on the Commission please contact the Media team.

-To request access to any Commission documents or to inspect files please contact the Media and Communications Team at firstname.lastname@example.org.
+To request access to any Commission documents or to inspect files please contact the Media team at firstname.lastname@example.org.

 All requests for file access will depend upon the circumstances of the matter and are subject to the presiding Member’s approval.